The Italian Studies Minor consists of six courses concentrating on Italian Studies. The six courses must be distributed with:

-- Three courses in Italian language (IT), at the 201 level and higher.
+- Three to four courses in Italian language (IT), at the 201 level and higher.

-- Two approved courses in another field or in other fields; for example, art history (AH) and music (MU), or psychology (PY) and business (IB).
+- Two or three approved courses in another field or in other fields; for example, art history (AH) and music (MU), or psychology (PY) and business (IB).

 - Up to 3 classes can be counted from a study abroad program.

-- Some courses will always count; others will count depending upon the instructor and the syllabus of the semester.
-Those are “second tier” courses that must meet specific criteria in order to be counted toward the minor.
+- Some courses will always count; others will count depending upon the syllabus of the course for that semester.
+These courses must meet specific criteria in order to be counted toward the minor.
+Ordinarily students bring the syllabus to the coordinator of Italian Studies at registration time in order to have the course approved for their minor.

 A list of courses for each semester is available from Coordinators and in the course selection booklet for the given semester.